 Bottom Line

 Johnstown Village is the right neighborhood for a buyer who wants a newer, well-maintained single-family home in a growing Northern Colorado community without paying Larimer County premiums — and who can accept a planned-development aesthetic in exchange for that value.
 Families with kids who prioritize square footage, a garage, and park access over walkable urbanism will be comfortable here.
 Investors with a 5-plus year horizon and patience for HOA constraints have a reasonable case to make.
+See the live snapshot above for current market pace.

-View active listings in Johnstown Village →
+Active Listings in Johnstown Village

-Frequently Asked Questions
+Ask Rich →Frequently Asked Questions

 Does Johnstown Village have an HOA and what does it cost?